TechRadar Verdict

 Database speeds slower than average

-ScalaHosting is an experienced Dallas-based provider with 17 years of experience in the web hosting business.
+ScalaHosting is an experienced Dallas-based provider with 17 years of experience and one of the best web hosting companies in the business.

 ScalaHosting's range includes everything from shared hosting for simple sites, and VPS for more demanding business projects, to custom-built managed clusters (a group of servers handling the same site) with the power to manage even the largest websites.